Designing for Online Teaching Success (DOTS)

 Who can participate?

-The DOTS program is designed for doctoral students but offered to all graduate students.
+The DOTS program is designed for doctoral students, but any remaining spots after doctoral students have enrolled may be offered to masters students.
 To ensure a quality experience for all we are limiting each cohort to 15 students.
 Upon completion, participants will earn a Baylor DOTS Certificate of Completion.

 How can I register?